halftermeyer/AoC-2023/README.md

 # AoC-2023

-This is a repo for Advent of Code 2023.

-There will be a lot of Neo4j / cypher / apoc / GDS.
+This is a repo for Advent of Code 2023 in python with some Neo4j / cypher / GDS when relevant.

-Unlike [last year 100% cypher AoC](https://github.com/halftermeyer/AoC-2022-cypher), python will serve as a glue this year.
+You can also check [last year 100% cypher AoC](https://github.com/halftermeyer/AoC-2022-cypher).

 ## day 1